Photo Credit: ABMI

 Background

-2. Pixel based model: Using roadside and off-road data, bird populations were estimated based on mapped predictions of bird abundance incorporating changes in land cover and climate across the landscape.
+2. Pixel-based model: Using roadside and off-road data, bird populations were estimated based on mapped predictions of bird abundance, incorporating changes in land cover and climate across the landscape.

-Key Findings:
+Key Findings

-• Bird population estimates were different when calculated using data collected along roads (PIF method) compared to data collected both along roads and off-roads (PIX method).
+• Bird population estimates were different when calculated using data collected along roads (PIF method) compared to data collected both along roads and off roads (PIX method).

-• Some bird species, like the American Crow and Song Sparrow are well detected using roadside surveys.
+• Some bird species, like the American Crow and Song Sparrow, are detected well using roadside surveys.
 These species are associated with open habitats and forest edges—habitat features associated with roads.

 • Methods for improving population estimates were suggested.